There’s Always Oregon

-She started.
-“My phone is buzzing.
-The Chicago lawyer just left me a message.
+“My phone’s buzzing, Charlie.
+Look, the Chicago lawyer just left me a message.
 I’ll check it as soon as I get to the hospital.”

 Charlie hesitated.
 “Michaela, I’m coming too.
 But there’s one thing I want to do before I enter that tunnel.
 Come outside.”

 Charlie removed the SinfonX from his belt.
 Quickly assembling it, he attached the binoculars.
 Bringing his eyes to them, Charlie aimed the weapon at the distant target of a street light.